Skip to main content

 Data usage as monitoring

 Setting up monitoring is a good idea.
 However, in practice, often by the time you notice something is wrong through reviewing charts, someone in the business has likely already noticed something is wrong.
-That is, if there is usage of the data, then that usage will act as sort of monitoring.
+That is, if there is usage of the data, then that usage will act as a sort of monitoring.

-Plotting main metrics on the line charts
+Plotting main metrics on line charts

-In cases where data is not being used that much (e.g. only one marketing analyst is using some data alone), then it is a good idea to have them plot their main metrics on "last 7 days" line charts, so it's visible to them that something may be off when they check their metrics.
+In cases where data is not being used much (e.g., only one marketing analyst is using some data alone), then it is a good idea to have them plot their main metrics on "last 7 days" line charts, so it's visible to them that something may be off when they check their metrics.

 It's important to think about granularity here.
 A daily line chart, for example, would not catch hourly issues well.
 Typically, you will want to match the granularity of the time dimension (day/hour/etc.) of the line chart with the things that could go wrong, either in the loading process or in the tracked process.